zellyn/diskii/README.md

 ### Short-term TODOs/roadmap/easy ways to contribute

-My rough TODO list (apart from anything marked (:x:) in the disk operations matrix is listed below.
+My rough TODO list (apart from anything marked (✗) in the disk operations matrix is listed below.
 Anything that an actual user needs will be likely to get priority.